CMU-program-analysis/hw3-template/README.md

   run a While program by running `./while < program.while`, *not* by passing a file as input).

  - Test with `make test`.
 This will run any test cases placed in `test/test_analysis.ml`.
-There are a few test cases      already provided in the `test_analysis.ml` file to help you get started with testing your code.
-We highly suggest that you add more cases!
+There are a few test cases      already provided in the `test_analysis.ml` file to help you get started with testing your code and we highly suggest that you add more!

+# Handin
+Handin *only* `src/analysis/df.ml` to Gradescope to run your code against a set of held out test cases.

 # Resources